The King's England

 The King's England is a topographical and historical book series written and edited by Arthur Mee in 43 volumes.
-The first, introductory, volume was published in 1936; in 1989, The King's England Press was established to reprint the series.
+The first, introductory, volume was published in 1936 by Hodder & Stoughton; in 1989, The King's England Press was established to reprint the series.

-It was said that the series was a modern Domesday Book and that the compilers had travelled half-a-million miles in order to complete their task.
-The vast majority of the content is a description of churches and associated local worthies.
+The publishers (Hodder and Stoughton) claimed that the series was a modern Domesday Book and that the compilers had travelled half-a-million miles in order to complete their task.
+The vast majority of the content is an alphabetical description of parish churches, and associated historical figures and other local worthies.

 Original titles

 The first title in the series was the introductory volume, Enchanted Land: Half-a-million miles in the King's England, published by Hodder and Stoughton in 1936.